mkthewlis/Milestone-Project-1/README.md

 - [W3C Markup Validation Service](https://validator.w3.org/)
     * This was a great tool throughout the project to test my HTML and CSS code.
 - [W3C Schools](https://www.w3schools.com/)
-    * I've refered to WSC Schools throughout the project, especially when designing the modal for my contact form, as described [here.](https://www.w3schools.com/bootstrap/bootstrap_modal.asp)
+    * I've refered to WSC Schools several times whilst building my project, especially when designing the modal for my contact form, as described [here.](https://www.w3schools.com/bootstrap/bootstrap_modal.asp)
 - [Stack Overflow](https://stackoverflow.com/)
     * Although it isn't a technology, I found a lot of guidance on Stack Overflow and used [this page](https://stackoverflow.com/questions/609273/convert-an-image-to-grayscale-in-html-css*/) to help me make images interactive on hover.